Cookies on Fareham Borough Council's website

 Anybody wishing to carry out metal detecting on our foreshore on land owned by the Crown Estate should refer to their website External Hyperlink (opens in new window) for information.

-In 2001, a Special Nature Conservation Order (SNCO) was placed on the northern part of Fareham Creek to prevent commercial bait digging activity from occurring.
-Bait digging for personal use is permitted and indeed, is part of the Magna Carta right to fish.
-Commercial digging however, is illegal within the SNCO area.
+In 2001, a Special Nature Conservation Order (SNCO) was placed on the northern part of Fareham Creek by Natural England to protect the sensitive intertidal habitats from the impacts of commercial bait digging.
+Bait digging for recreational use is still permitted; however, commercial activity within the SNCO area is prohibited.

 Dogs